 Additionally, a separate set of connection pools is available when connecting to the ZENworks Audit database.
-Unlike the ZENworks database connection pools, there is only a ZENAdminMgmt, ZENClientMgmt and a ZENLoader connection pool for Audit.
+Unlike the ZENworks database connection pools, there is only a ZENServer and a ZENLoader connection pool for Audit.
 The parameter names are the same as the ZENworks database equivalents.
 The table below shows the recommended values based on server role:

-XML Parameter Config Server Collection Server ZCC Server Other/Default ZENAdminMgmt.MinPoolSiz 5 n/a n/a n/a ${\sf ZENClientMgmt.MinPoolSize}$ 5 n/a n/a n/a ZENLoader.MinPoolSize 5 n/a n/a n/a MaxPoolSize 10 10 50 100 ZENLoader.MaxPoolSize 10 20 10 n/a ZENAdminMgmt.MaxIdleTim eExcessConnections. n/a 120 n/a n/a ZENClientMgmt.MaxIdleTim eExcessConnections. n/a 120 n/a n/a ZENLoader.MaxIdleTimeExce ssConnections n/a 300 n/a n/a
+XML Parameter Config Server Collection Server ZCC Server Other/Default

+ZENServer.MinPoolSize 5 n/a n/a n/a

+ZENLoader.MinPoolSize 5 n/a n/a n/a

+MaxPoolSize 10 10 50 100

+ZENServer.MaxPoolSize 20 10 50 n/a

+ZENLoader.MaxPoolSize 10 20 10 n/a

+ZENServer.MaxIdleTimeExce ssConnections. n/a 120 n/a n/a

+ZENLoader.MaxIdleTimeExce ssConnections n/a 300 n/a n/a

-These parameters can be set in the zenaudit.xml file in the <conf folder>\datamodel folder, where the format of the entry is <entry key="paramater name">parameter value</entry>.
+These parameters can be set in the zenaudit.xml file in the <conf folder>\datamodel folder, where the format of the entry is <entry key="parameter name">parameter value</entry>.

-To calculate the required number of audit database connections, follow the same model as that shown at the end of "ZENworks Database Connection Pool Parameters (zdm.xml)" on page 97.
+To calculate the required number of audit database connections, follow the same model as that shown at the end of "ZENworks Database Connection Pool Parameters (zdm.xml)" on page 93.